By Dr. Brian Lewis

 So, next time you’re watching that buff, tanned dad on the TV ad for hair restoration – the dad swimming with his kids – here’s some advice: Don’t throw out your dinner, instead throw down a little positive modeling for your kids.
 Take that Rodgers and Hammerstein!
 (Did I just say that?)

-Dr. Brian Lewis, the father of three confident, capable children, is also a volunteer parent educator with the Parent Encouragement Program (PEP) in Kensington, Maryland.
+Dr. Brian Lewis, the father of three confident, capable children, is also a parent educator with the Parent Encouragement Program (PEP) in Kensington, Maryland.
 This article originally appeared in the June 2020 issue of Washington Parent Magazine and is reprinted with permission.

 Parent Encouragement Program